xblondel-uf/thumbnail-service/README.md

 ## Prerequisites

-This has been developed with node v16.4.2.
+This service has been developed and tested with node v16.4.2.

-To generate the thumbnails, we use the [pdf-thumbnail](https://www.npmjs.com/package/pdf-thumbnail) package, which requires imagemagick and ghostscript.
+To generate the thumbnails, we use the [pdf-thumbnail](https://www.npmjs.com/package/pdf-thumbnail) package, which requires ImageMagick and Ghostscript.

 To install them:

-- on MacOS X:
+- on macOS:

 ```
 $ brew install imagemagick